Reporting transactions to FINTRAC: The 24‑hour rule : FINTRAC’s compliance guidance

 PCMLTFA, S.C.
 2000, c 17, s.
 2(1).- Financial services cooperative

 A financial services cooperative that is regulated by an Act respecting financial services cooperatives, CQLR, c.
-C-67.3, other than a caisse populaire. (coopérative de services financiers)
+C-67.3 or the Act respecting the Mouvement Desjardins, S.Q.
+2000, c.
+77, other than a caisse populaire. (coopérative de services financiers)

 Reference: